This super light, packable three-season camping quilt fits snugly around your sleeping pad but leaves plenty of room for side sleepers

 Therm-a-Rest Vesper 32F/0C Quilt: first impressions

 The Therm-a-Rest Vesper 32F Quilt is constructed with ultralight backpackers and thru-hikers in mind.
-A zip-free alternative to your sleeping bag, this quilt attaches to your sleeping pad via a foot box and two stretchy straps.
+A zip-free alternative to your best sleeping bag, this quilt attaches to your sleeping pad via a foot box and two stretchy straps.
 For milder nights, you can leave it loose or if it’s chilly, tuck the edges of the quilt under your pad, or even fasten the popper around the neck for an extra snug fit.
 No matter which arrangement you choose, there’s enough room to move your limbs and sleep in most positions comfortably.

 • RRP: £300 / $380